vtexdocs/dev-portal-content/docs/guides/Getting-Started/subscriptions.md

 ## Enabling manual prices

-When using **Subscriptions**, stores might need to configure prices manually.
+When using **Subscriptions**, merchants might need to configure prices manually.
 By [enabling the Manual Price feature for Subscriptions](https://developers.vtex.com/docs/guides/enabling-manual-prices-for-subscriptions-v3#setting-a-manual-price-in-a-subscription-item), merchants can apply a manual price on each subscription item, overriding the current price, and maintain the same manual price for future recurrent orders from a given subscription.

 ## Simulating prices